YasinEl/mzRAPP/README.md

 </div>

 <br> <b>Matching of benchmark features with non-targeted features:</b>
-<br> For a NT feature (NF) to be considered as match for a benchmark
+<br> For an NT feature (NF) to be considered as a match for a benchmark
 feature (BF) its reported mz and RT value have to lie between the lowest/highest benchmark peak mzmin/mzmax and RTmin/RTmax of the considered benchmark feature, respectively (Figure 1b).
-In case of multiple matches for the same BF the same strategy as for NP is applied (Figure 1c and d).
-However, in case of features the mean area is calculated over all samples for which a BP is present. <br>
+In the case of multiple matches for the same BF, the same strategy as for NP is applied (Figure 1c and d).
+However, in the case of features, the mean area is calculated over all samples for which a BP is present. <br>

-<b>Matching of non-targeted peaks to non-targeted features:</b> <br> In
+<b>Matching of non-targeted peaks to non-targeted features:</b> <br> To
-order to count alignment errors (explained below) it is necessary to trace non-targeted peaks (NP) reported before alignment in the non-targeted features (NF) of the aligned file.
+count alignment errors (explained below) it is necessary to trace non-targeted peaks (NP) reported before alignment in the non-targeted features (NF) of the aligned file.
 This is done by matching the exact area reported in an unaligned file on the same area in the aligned file.
-This generally works since areas usually do not change during alignment process.
+This generally works since areas usually do not change during the alignment process.
+In the case of multiple area-matches, the match which is pointing towards the aligned feature with the most other matches (in other files) is selected.
 If a peak can not be detected in the aligned file but was detected in the unaligned file it is considered as being lost during the alignment process which is reported in one of the performance metrics (see below).
-In case of multiple area matches the match which is pointing towards the aligned feature with the most other matches (in other files) is selected.
+This implies that when areas are willfully changed after the peak picking step (other than adding missing peaks via some version of a fill-gaps algorithm) the number of missed peaks will not be reliable anymore.
+However, other alignment error counts (detailed below) could still be reliable.

 <span id="MetricsID"> </span>